 Registration is restricted to US military and sworn law enforcement personnel.

-Methamphetamine Investigations is a 3 day (24 hour) course.
+Highway Drug Investigations is a 3 Day (24 Hour) course.